datastaxdevs/workshop-cassandra-driver-nodejs-portugues/README.md

 ### 4c.
 A simple API

 You may have noticed that the `metals` table got hijacked by someone trying to squeeze metal _music_ into it.
-Problem is, you are asked to write a small REST API to expose the "actual metals" part of the table.
+Problem is, you are asked by a smelting company to write a small REST API to expose the "actual metals" part of the table.

 Fortunately for you, by staying in the partition with `kind = 'regular'`, you will be working with actual metals.
-And, even better, the API is there, waiting for you to start it!
+And, even better, the API code is here in this repo, waiting for you to launch it!

 The API uses Express and holds a `Client` instance, used to access the underlying database.
 Please, go ahead and peek at the code, which in the